ninrod/rsynced-melpa/melpa/rmsbolt-readme.txt

 RMSBolt is a package to provide assembly or bytecode output for a source code input file.

-It currently supports: C/C++, OCaml, Haskell, Python, Java, PHP, D, Pony, Zig, Emacs Lisp, and (limited) Common Lisp.
+It currently supports: C/C++, OCaml, Haskell, Python, Java, Go, PHP, D, Pony, Zig, Emacs Lisp, and (limited) Common Lisp.

 Adding support for more languages, if they have an easy manual compilation path from source->assembly/bytecode with debug information, should be much